What is an actinic keratosis?

 - Diclofenac is more often used as an anti-inflammatory drug.
 Applied as a gel twice daily for 3 months, it is fairly well tolerated in the treatment of actinic keratoses, but less effective than the other options listed here.

 - 5-Fluorouracil is a cytotoxic agent.
-The cream formulation is applied once or twice daily for 2 to 8 weeks
+The cream formulation is applied once or twice daily for 2 to 8 weeks.
+5-fluorouracil cream is sometimes combined with salicylic acid.
+Its effect may be enhanced by calcipotriol ointment.

 - Imiquimod cream is an immune response modifier.
 It is applied 2 or 3 times weekly for 4 to 16 weeks.